jundalisay/superb/content/en/research/machiavelli/prince/chapter-07.md

-+++
+---
+title: "New Principalities Acquired By Arms or Good Fortune"
+heading: "Chapter 7"
+author: "Niccolo Machiavelli"
-title= "New Principalities Acquired By Arms or Good Fortune" description= "Things in nature which are born and grow rapidly cannot establish their foundations well.
-This lets them get destroyed by the first storm" date= 2021-09-27 author= "Niccolo Machiavelli" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-06" linkbtext= "Chapter 6" linkf= "/research/machiavelli/prince/chapter-08" linkftext= "Chapter 8" icon = "/icons/mach.jpg"
+description: "Things in nature which are born and grow rapidly cannot establish their foundations well.
+This lets them get destroyed by the first storm"
-+++
+date: 2021-09-22
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 <!-- ## Chapter 7= New Principalities Which Are Acquired Either By The Arms Of Others Or By Good Fortune -->